top of page

 Luke's training leading up to the race

-His training was a 4 month plan, at which he started out at the point where he could just about run a 10k.
-By slowly increasing the mileage (and keeping in mind that he used to be very injury prone), we built up to running 5 times a week.
-This included a 20 mile run long run, a 7 mile tempo run (slotted into a 12 mile run), 1 interval session per week to learn to run smooth at faster paces and the rest of his training consisted of easy miles, strides and runner specific gym work.
+His training was a 4-month plan, at which he started at the point where he could just about run a 10k.
+By slowly increasing the mileage (and keeping in mind that he used to be very injury-prone), we built up to running 5 times a week.
+This included a 20-mile run long run, a 7-mile tempo run (slotted into a 12-mile run), 1 interval session per week to learn to run smoothly at faster paces and the rest of his training consisted of easy miles, strides, and runner-specific gym work.

-He was previously extremely injury prone and we actually had to take a down time in the first month to deal with niggles.
+He was previously extremely injury prone and we had to take downtime in the first month to deal with niggles.
 We sorted this with ATG exercises from the ATG program.
-The ATG program is designed to improve performance and to cure long term weaknesses which lead to injury.
-The specific program instructed Luke to focus on the following exercises; the ATG split squat, the Nordic curl, sled drag, back extensions and many more exercises which promoted strength through length.
+The ATG program is designed to improve performance and to cure long-term weaknesses that lead to injury.
+The specific program instructed Luke to focus on the following exercises; the ATG split squat, the Nordic curl, sled drag, back extensions, and many more exercises that promoted strength through length.

 Recent Posts